+{More broadly, our results illustrate that, like other SDM methods, deep learning-based SDMs must properly account for spatial sampling biases to reveal their performance potential.
+This can be achieved through the compatibility of DeepMaxent and TGB, but many other proposed bias correction methods could bring further improvements to DeepMaxent (e.g. \cite{boria_spatial_2014,botella2021jointly}).} Future efforts could consider more sophisticated bias correction strategies, such as adapting background sampling strategies to biases specific to each biological group and species, as these biases are often a major source of variation in the performance of species distribution models~\citep{schartel_background_2024}, or explicitly model spatial sampling effort~\citep{warton2013model,botella2021jointly}.

-For feature extraction, a fully-connected neural network with just one or two hidden layers was found to be optimal for these datasets which comprise only tabular data.
-This simple MLP architecture performs well on tasks involving low-dimensional and unstructured data.
-While deep learning is often associated with large models, simpler architectures can be more efficient and beneficial for such tasks.
-For multi-species settings, DeepMaxent reduces the overall computational cost by learning a single feature extractor shared across species~\citep{ba_deep_2014,raghu_expressive_2017}, notably compared to methods relying on more resource-intensive, per-species, calculations~\citep{merow_what_2014}.
+For feature extraction on the NCEAS dataset, DeepMaxent with a fully-connected neural network with just two hidden layers is found to be optimal across most regions.
+This simple MLP architecture performs well on tasks involving low-dimensional and unstructured tabular data.
+While deep learning is often associated with large models, simpler architectures can be more efficient and beneficial for such tasks. {For more complex tasks such as the GeoPlant dataset, DeepMaxent is compatible with any type of neural network architecture, allowing the model to obtain the best overall results on Landsat-GeoPlant using a convolutional architecture for time series}.